martin-ejdestig/sork/README.md

   - suffix: String all include guard identifiers must end with.
   - strip\_paths: Leading paths to remove from header path before inserting it between prefix and suffix.
+- checks.license\_header:
+  - license: License used in project.
+If set to the empty string (the default) Sork tries to detect the license automatically by examining files matching COPYING\* and LICENSE\* in the project root (case is ignored).
+List of licenses currently recognized: Apache2, GPLv2, GPLv3, LGPLv2, LGPLv2.1 and LGPLv3.
+Value is case insensitive.
+  - project: String to insert for project in license header.
+  - prefix: String to insert before license text.
+Defaults to "/\*\*\\n" .
+  - line\_prefix: String to insert before each line in license text.
+Defaults to " \* ".
+  - suffix: String to insert after license text.
+Defaults to "\\n \*/\\n".

 ## Build system targets example